Ohio might be changing its payout rules for sports betting kiosks after receiving some pushback on the requirements for cashing out winning gamblers.

 Cashing out kiosk winners

-Ohio has over 1,000 businesses that will be hosting kiosks for sports betting next year, so any rule changes will have wide-ranging consequences.
+Well over 1,000 businesses will be hosting kiosks for sports betting next year, so any rule changes will have wide-ranging consequences.

 The current rules require kiosk owners to cash out winning gamblers as soon as the sporting event ends.